MarkMos/CLASSIC-trees/README.md

 git clone https://github.com/MarkMos/CLASSIC-trees.git
 cd CLASSIC-trees
 ```

-and running the following line in the terminal:
+and installing from he local source code using `pip`:

 ```bash
 pip install .
 ```

 ## Working with CLASSIC-trees

-In the examples folder is a python file and a jupyter-notebook, to gain experience with the code.
+We provide several examples for running the code in the examples folder.